fmaste/Haskell/doc/EvaluationStrategies.md

 Notice that we are still not talking about the evaluation order when not constrained by operator precedence or associativity, that in languages like C is also unspecified.
-We are talking about how the expressions that need further evaluation and are used as function arguments are treated.
+We are talking about how to treat expressions that need further evaluation and are used as function arguments.

 By parameters we mean ```a``` and ```b``` and by arguments ```1``` and ```2*3``` in the example below: